ChickenParts/limine-protocol/PROTOCOL.md

 MAT, except for the framebuffer regions, which are mapped in using the Weakly-ordered UnCached (WUC) MAT.

+### mips64

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable coherent memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable coherent memory access type, except for the framebuffer regions, which are mapped in using the uncached memory access type.

+### powerpc64

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable memory access type, except for the framebuffer regions, which are mapped in using the cache-inhibited memory access type.

+### sparcv9

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable memory access type, except for the framebuffer regions, which are mapped in using the non-cacheable memory access type.

+### z/Architecture

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable memory access type, except for the framebuffer regions, which are mapped in using the non-cacheable memory access type.

+### Itanium

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable memory access type, except for the framebuffer regions, which are mapped in using the non-cacheable memory access type.

+### Alpha

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable memory access type, except for the framebuffer regions, which are mapped in using the non-cacheable memory access type.

+### PA-RISC 2.0

+The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the cacheable memory access type.

+All HHDM and identity map memory regions are mapped using the cacheable memory access type, except for the framebuffer regions, which are mapped in using the non-cacheable memory access type.

 ## Machine state at entry

 ### x86-64